0

 If your shed is fully pressure treated it will still need a clear solvent-based treatment which will give it a water repellent coat.
 Applying a clear treatment, that includes water repellent and fungicide, will reduce the likelihood of twisting, warping, cracking or other movements which occur due to moisture content.

-We suggest Sovereign Clear Water Repellent Wood Treatment which can be purchased with your shed or summerhouse.
+We suggest Sovereign Clear Water Repellent Wood Treatment or Protek Protective Paint, which can be purchased with your shed or summerhouse.
 This treatment creates a barrier that repels water without suffocating the timber.

 Before treating the timber remove any debris and surface moisture.
 Then, continue to follow the manufacturer’s guidelines on usage and aftercare.